-Read the full review: Acer ConceptD 7
+Read our full Acer ConceptD 7 review.

 Lenovo’s latest all-in-one offering isn’t as powerful as Apple’s premium AIO, the iMac Pro, or even the recently updated iMac, which now offers a 9th-generation Intel Core configuration.
 After all, the 8th-generation chips and Radeon RX 560 graphics are aging at this point.

 On top of that, the Lenovo Yoga A940 has a few aces up its sleeves, including 100% Adobe RGB support and Dolby Vision, a set of Dolby Atmos speakers, a port offering that’s more generous than Apple’s all-in-one, and a stylus included in the box.

-Read the full review: Lenovo Yoga A940
+Read our full Lenovo Yoga A940 review.

 Professionals and creatives need something that can handle any workload they can possibly throw at it.
 If you’re one such user, the iMac Pro isn’t just one of the best Macs for you; it’s the only Mac to consider.

 Not only does it have a vibrant 27-inch 5K display with a P3 wide color gamut, but it also boasts some of the most powerful hardware Apple could get its hands on.
-It’s extremely expensive though, so it’s really only meant for folks who have deep pockets and need that unbridled power to get through their daily workloads.
+As you'd expect, it also comes with the Magic Keyboard with Numeric Keypad, Magic Mouse 2, and optionally, the Magic Trackpad 2.

-Read the full review: iMac Pro
+Read our full iMac Pro review.

 - These are the best laptops for DJs